Out-of-Distribution Detection via Channelwise Feature Aggregation in Neural Network-Based Receivers: Methodology

-where $K()$ is the \textit{kernel function} (e.g., Gaussian), $H$ is a smoothing parameter called the \textit{bandwidth}, and $Q$ is the number of activation values on channel $u$ in layer $l$.
-We use \textit{Scott's Rule} (\cite{scott1992multivariate}) for selecting the bandwidth, providing a standard bias-variance tradeoff:
+where $\mu_{\ell,c}$ and $\sigma_{\ell,c}$ are computed over all spatial locations and training samples and $K$ is a Gaussian kernel with bandwidth $h_{\ell,c}$.
+We use Scott's Rule~\cite{scott1992multivariate} for selecting the bandwidth, providing a standard bias-variance tradeoff: